A Local's One Week Puglia Itinerary

 Morning

-Spend the late morning and early afternoon exploring the historic center of Lecce.
+Spend the morning and early afternoon exploring the historic center of Lecce.
 Here are some ideas on what to visit: Porta San Biagio, Porta Napoli, and Porta Rudiae - three beautiful historic gates which were (and still are) the entrances to the city.

 Piazza Sant’Oronzo is the main square of the city and holds an excavated Roman amphitheater.